Health

 What are some tips for managing pet allergy symptoms?

-By Sanjay “Jay” Patel, DO | Allergy & Immunology May 22, 2023 • 8 min
+By Sanjay “Jay” Patel, DO | Allergy & Immunology May 15, 2025 • 8 min

 What is pet dander?

 Many people think that fur is the cause of pet allergies.
-However, that’s usually not the case.
+However, that’s not usually the case.
 Pet dander is a more likely culprit.
 Dander is the term for particles of skin shed by pets.
 It can become caught in fur and transferred from a pet to people, clothing, furniture, carpeting and other surfaces.

 Why do allergies to cats and dogs occur?